5BLLP-Hackathon/5B-Auto-Tuner/docs/troubleshooting.md

-# Troubleshooting guide for general issues while installing and running crAPI
+# Troubleshooting guide for general issues while installing and running 5B Auto Tuner

 **1. Problem:** While running `docker-compose pull` or `docker-compose -f docker-compose.yml --compatibility up -d` if you see this: